jamesgraham0/CPSC-210-Project-Menu/README.md

 ## **User Stories**

-- As a user, I want to be able to add my name to a list of character names.
+- As a user, I want to be able to change my character's name.
 - As a user, I want to be able to select a color for my character.
-- As a user, I want to be able to select the difficulty of level.
+- As a user, I want to be able to select the difficulty of level based on what levels I have already completed.
 - As a user, I want to be able to access a short "how to play" explanation.
+- As a user, I want to be able to save my current game, which saves my character's name, color, and stages available.
+- As a user, I want to be able to load my previously saved file with my character's name, color, and stages available.